Magicturtle12/sushisphere/recap_12.md

     rewarded.Since I’ve been part of this ride since the beginning I feel it’s fair that I would receive compensation in line with the other members of the core team (or the compensation of the core team should be adjusted, which I would support).

+I'm voting Yes on this proposal, and believe Boring should be compensated in line with current core team members.
+I am a fan of the idea put forward by bento, where they are backpaid in full in exchange for deducting the bentobox revenue stream from the compensation plan going forward.
+However this compensation plan also requires more maintenance.

 https://forum.sushiswapclassic.org/t/hire-boringcrypto-me-as-lead-architect-for-sushi/1699/36